TechStrix/l2v/README.md

 - Each user has at least 20 ratings

 # Log-Likelihood Ratio
+The Log Likelihood Ratio (LLR) was created by Ted Dunning in his paper, **“Accurate Methods for the Statistics of Surprise and Coincidence".** The LLR relies on calculating similarity between two users or items based on statistics that revolve around occurrences related to these users or items.

 To test Log-Likelihood ratio code, "ratings.dat" file had the timestamp removed with:

 ``` cat ratings.dat | awk -F  "::" '{print $1", " $2", " $3}' > ratings_filtered.dat```